and why they must be repaired properly by Downtown Garage, serving you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 Repair or Replacement Cost for the Bumper

-The cost to repair a bumper depends on how bad the damage is and, more significantly, the kind of car.
+The cost to repair a bumper depends on the extent of the damage and, more significantly, the type of car.
 If you have a regular car with a scratched or dented bumper, you may pay a few hundred dollars.
 High-end sports cars are a different matter — the cost can skyrocket.

-The cost to replace a bumper also depends on what kind of material the bumper is made of.
+The cost to replace a bumper also depends on the material it’s made of.
 It can range from $100 to $5,000 just for the bumper itself.
 The decision to have the bumper painted to match adds to the cost.

 Don’t leave your car’s structural integrity to chance.
 Let Downtown Garage & Auto Body repair or replace your car’s damaged bumper.